Everybody loves a wonder goal and over the years, the Premier League has gifted spectators with a wide range of jaw-dropping efforts.

 The goal: With Fulham 1-0 down at Selhurst Park, Sascha Riether played a long ball into the Crystal Palace half which Pajtim Kasami took on his chest, in his stride, before firing a right-footed volley from just inside the area over the head of Julian Speroni.

 Just eight months after scoring his wonder goal against Crystal Palace, Kasami was sold to Olympiacos where he’d spend two seasons before being loaned to Nottingham Forest.
-Still only 27, the Switzerland international is now playing for FC Sion in his homeland — although he was temporarily let go due to a dispute regarding pay during the coronavirus pandemic.
-The situation has since been remedied.
+Now 29 the 12-cap Switzerland international is now playing for FC Basel in his homeland.

 2. Wahbi Khazri (SUNDERLAND vs Chelsea 2016)